QuentinRa/blog.quentinra.dev/info/networking/index.md

 ## OSI model

-The Open Systems Interconnection (**OSI**) model is a representation of how we could send a message between two machines.
+The Open Systems Interconnection (**OSI**) model is a standardised representation of how we could send a message between two machines.
 It's made of **7 layers** (`couche`): Physical, Data Link, Network, Transport, Session, Presentation, and Application.
 Although it's newer that the TCP/IP model, the later remain the most widely used one as it is more compact.

 <div class="row"><div class="col-md-7">